Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/ObjectCreationMPJ.md

 It’s a common mistake of novice developers not to know the difference between these two.

 Please note that __ proto __ is not the same as the internal [[Prototype]] property.
-It’s a getter/setter for [[Prototype]].The __proto__ property is a bit outdated.
+It’s a getter/setter for [[Prototype]].The __ proto __ property is a bit outdated.
 It exists for historical reasons, modern JavaScript suggests that we should use Object.getPrototypeOf/Object.setPrototypeOf functions instead that get/set the prototype.*/ /*************************************************/
-///talking about prototype property
+ ## talking about 'prototype' property
 ```
      function Dog(){}
      Dog.prototype.breed="Bulldog"
      let MyDoggie=new Dog();
      MyDoggie.breed//Bulldog

-     //prototypes only exists on functions just to cater to the case where ur function is a function constructor and u want to create objects
+     /*prototypes only exists on functions just to cater to the case where
+       ur function is a function constructor and u want to create objects
-     //using that  object.
+       using that  object.*/

      MyDoggie.__proto__//{breed:'Bulldog'}
      MyDoggie.prototype //undefined
      function Giraffe(){}